Conformal Policy Control: Abbreviated Related Work

 \section{Abbreviated Related Work}

-\textbf{Conservative model-based optimization:} A standard approach to safe policy improvement relies on the observation that the risk of a new policy can be bounded in terms of the risk of a reference policy plus a penalty that grows with the divergence between them \citep{kakade2002approximately}.
+\textbf{Conservative Model-Based Optimization:} A standard approach to safe policy improvement relies on the observation that the risk of a new policy can be bounded in terms of the risk of a reference policy plus a penalty that grows with the divergence between them \citep{kakade2002approximately}.
 When the reference policy is known to satisfy the safety constraint, controlling this divergence provides a mechanism for controlling risk.
 The idea of bounding risk through bounded divergence motivates a broad family of locality-constrained policy optimization methods \citep{kim2025offline}.
-Prior work has proposed entropy-regularized control and KL-penalized objectives \citep{todorov2009efficient, fox2015taming}, trust-region policy optimization \citep{schulman2015trust, schulman2017proximal}, conservative value penalties in offline reinforcement learning \citep{kumar2020conservative, trabucco2021conservative}, trust-region methods in black-box optimization \citep{eriksson2019scalable}, and uncertainty-penalized safe Bayesian optimization \citep{sui2015safe}. \citet{damani2023beyond} proposed using a likelihood ratio as a safety filter for model-based optimization, but treated the likelihood ratio threshold as a hyperparameter for empirical tuning.\footnote{Bounding the likelihood ratio $\pi_t(a \mid x) / \pi_0(a \mid x) \leq \beta$ uniformly implies a bound on the KL divergence and other $f$-divergences between $\pi_t$ and $\pi_0$.
-In this sense, likelihood ratio clipping is a strict form of divergence constraint.}
+Prior work has proposed entropy-regularized control and KL-penalized objectives \citep{todorov2009efficient, fox2015taming}, trust-region policy optimization \citep{schulman2015trust, schulman2017proximal}, conservative value penalties in offline reinforcement learning \citep{kumar2020conservative, trabucco2021conservative}, trust-region methods in black-box optimization \citep{eriksson2019scalable}, and uncertainty-penalized safe Bayesian optimization \citep{sui2015safe}. \citet{damani2023beyond} proposed using a likelihood ratio as a safety filter for model-based optimization, but treated the ratio threshold as a hyperparameter.